LSAT to IQ Calculator

 What Is the LSAT?

 The LSAT is a standardized test required for admission to most law schools in the United States and Canada.
+It is developed and administered by the Law School Admission Council (LSAC).
 Since its introduction in 1948, the LSAT has served as a tool to evaluate applicants' potential for success in law school.
-Over the years, the test has undergone significant changes, including its transition to a digital format in 2019.
+Over the years, the LSAT has evolved, including its transition to a digital format in 2019 and the introduction of the LSAT-Flex during the pandemic, which allowed students to take the test remotely.

 Understanding the LSAT Bell Curve